PADDOCK WOOD TOWN COUNCIL

 The complaint will be heard as follows

 1) The complainant will be invited to attend the panel meeting.
-One other person may accompany them if they so wish.
+They be accompanied by one other person if they so wish.

 2) At the meeting, the Chairman will introduce each party and outline the procedures.